-5) Resistance against acid precipitation (measured as total alkalinity)-The year 2000 Lake Winnisquam al-
+5) Resistance against acid precipitation (measured as total alkalinity)-The 2001 Lake Winnisquam alkalinity measured 7.6 milligrams per liter (mg/l)

-The year 2000 Lake Winnisquam alkalinity measured 7.3 milligrams per liter (mg/l) which is considered typical of a lake with a moderate vulnerability to acid precipitation according to the standards devised by the New Hampshire Department of Environmental Services (Table 6).
-Generally speaking, the geology of the region does not contain the mineral content (e.g. limestone) which increases the buffering capacity in our surface waters.
-Thus, lakes in the vicinity (e.g. Opechee Lake and Lake Winnipesaukee) have naturally low alkalinities.
-While low, the Lake Winnisquam alkalinity remained sufficient to buffer against acid rain and in turn, avoid acidity increases that are stressful to fish and other aquatic organisms.
+which is considered typical of a lake with a moderate vulnerability to acid precipitation according to the standards devised by the New Hampshire Department of Environmental Services (Table 6).
+Generally speaking, the geology of the region does not contain the mineral content (e.g. limestone) that increases the buffering capacity in our surface waters.
+Thus, lakes in the vicinity (e.g. Winnipesaukee, Squam Lake) have naturally low alkalinities.
+While low, the Lake Winnisquam alkalinity remained sufficient to buffer against acid precipitation.

-Table 6.
-Alkalinity Classification Criteria used by the New Hampshire Department of Environmental Services
+Criteria used by the New Hamp- shire Department of Environmental Services

 Range Classification

 < 0 Acidified

 0 -2 Extremely Vulnerable

 2.1 - 10.0 Moderately Vulnerable

 10.1 - 25.0 Low Vulnerability

 25.0 Not Vulnerable